garfsters/chickennews-cs488-proj5/README.md

 Editor Page:
 - only accessible once logged in
 - has Blog Title and Description area
-- Click post when you're all done!
+- Click 'Upload!' when you're all done!